entigolabs/entigo-infralib-agent/README.md

 It's possible to include CA certificates by adding the files into a `./ca-certificates` subdirectory.
 Files will be copied into the bucket root and each step directory for Infralib.

-### Callback
+### Notification API requests

-When configuring a callback, agent will send requests to the specified URL about the status of step pipelines.
+When configuring api notifications, agent will send requests to the specified URL.

 #### POST `/steps/status`

+Status of step pipelines.
+Required configured message type: `progress`
 Payload example:
 ```json
 {